Choosing the best balance bike for your child – 2020

-I hope this article has helped you in choosing the best balance bike for your child.
+I hope this article has helped you in choosing a balance bike for your child.
 Do drop me a comment below if I’ve missed off your favourite, or to let me know which balance bike you end up choosing.

 You may find these other articles useful:

-Affiliate Disclosure: Some of the links in this post on the 9 best balance bikes use affiliate marketing.
+Affiliate Disclosure: Some of the links in this post use affiliate marketing.
 This means that we get a very small commission for every purchase made.
 This helps us to pay for the ongoing maintenance of the website.
-We would be really grateful if you could support our work buy purchasing your balance bike through these links.
+We would be really grateful if you could support our work by purchasing your balance bike through these links.
 Thanks!
 Karen and Chris

 To keep up to date with all the latest family cycling news, reviews, blogs and routes, why not follow Cycle Sprog on Facebook?

-This post on the best balance bikes was first written in November 2016 and updated in March 2018 to refresh the links.
+This post on the best balance bikes was first written in November 2016 and updated in October 2020 to reflect the availability of new bikes.

 What happens when your child has grown out of a 24" wheel kids bike, but isn't big enough to move up to an adult bike.
 These junior sized 26" wheel hybrid will fill that gap.